 You might call it ramen, but we insist that this is just a little more special.
 Chinese noodle soup is great as if there are any elements that you don’t like, then it is pretty easy to leave them out without affecting the taste of the dish (as long as it isn’t the noodles).
 This is a great Chinese recipe for using up leftover vegetables, and while we stick to a recipe, you can feel free to freestyle once you get the basics down.

-Wow, how’s that for a list of 27 Chinese recipes?
+Wow, how’s that for a list of authentic Chinese foods to make at home?
 You’ve got everything there from starters all the way through to desserts, with snacks in between.
 There’s more than enough to make a Chinese banquet.
 What would you pick if you were hosting a Chinese dinner party?
 Let us know in the comments.
 One of our favorites is Chinese chicken balls, didn’t quite make the list but tasty all the same.